lauralola/wicklow-animal-welfare/README.md

 ### Dog Detail Page
 ![Dog Detail Page](readme/images/dog-detail.png)

 The dog detail page is available to view for both authenticated and non-authenticated users.
 Clicking on the image of a dog in the main page will open the detail on that dog.
 The page features more information on the dog with comments and likes visible.
 Only logged in users have access to comment or like.
 Users must be logged in to comment or like and are alerted to this if not.
-Once logged in users can like and unlike, comment and edit or delete their own comments.
+Once logged in users can like and unlike and comment.
+Functionality was added for users to be able to edit or delete their own comments, however this is not functioning correctly and requires further work.

 [Back to top](<#contents>)